 Some of the characters' abilities and identities were hard for me to keep track of having not seen the original.
 But again, I didn't really care because the movie kept me visually and audibly busy.
 Not only is the score amazing, the sound design is incredible.

 And we have a fun new action heroins on our hands here folks, she goes by the name of "Quorra".
 She's not quite what I was hoping for, because frankly, I'm always hoping for another Sigourney Weaver or Geena Davis...and that may never happen.
-Also, the very nature of Quorra's character makes her kind of an innocent, so she can't really be the domineering force action heroine fans like me are accustomed to.
+Also, the very nature of Quorra's character makes her kind of an innocent, so she can't really be the domineering action heroine fans like me are accustomed to.

 Get to the Point

-In the end, despite some minor plot problems, cliches and mysterious character introductions in the beginning that are never paid off (Cillian Murphy is in the movie for 2.5 seconds and they really focus on him, making you think he will return.
+In the end, despite some minor plot problems, cliches, and mysterious character introductions in the beginning that are never paid off (Cillian Murphy is in the movie for 2.5 seconds and they really focus on him, making you think he will return.
 He never does.)
 I'd say this is a thumbs up.
 If you're on the fence, see it.
-Every movie has problems, but this movie is so much fun that you ultimately won't care about it's flaws.
+Every movie has problems, but this movie is so much fun that you ultimately won't care about any flaws.

 It's light action fun, it sounds and looks amazing, it's a movie you could take your kids to and not be embarrassed in any way by anything age inappropriate.
 More than anything else, it has Jeff Bridges and some sweet, sweet 80's nostalgia.
 There's a scene in the beginning of the film that shows Sam walking through a dusty arcade, kicking on a jukebox that plays some Eurythmics, and it will just instantly take you back to the days when arcade games and New Wave music were cool because they were cool, not because they were fodder for ironic or sarcastic comedians on VH1 clip shows.